nyaruka/goflow/docs/docs.md

 ## resthook_called

 Events are created when a resthook is called.
-The event contains the status and status code of each call to the resthook's subscribers.
-Applying this event updates @run.webhook in the context.
+The event contains the status and status code of each call to the resthook's subscribers, as well as the payload sent to each subscriber.
+Applying this event updates @run.webhook in the context to the results of the last subscriber call.
+However if one of the subscriber calls fails, then it is used to update @run.webhook instead.

 <div class="output_event"><h3>Event</h3>```json
 {
     "type": "resthook_called",
     "created_on": "2006-01-02T15:04:05Z",
     "resthook": "new-registration",
-    "payload": "",
+    "payload": "{...}",
     "calls": [
         {
             "url": "http://localhost:49998/?cmd=success",